PhilipQuirke/SkyCombAnalystHelp/Flight.md

 SkyComb Analyst automatically improves drone height data accuracy using the start & end ground location elevations as reference points.

-## For most of the flight have the video cameras pointing straight down
+## For most of the flight have the video cameras pointing down
-We recommend that during the data collection Legs of your missions, the camera be pointing straight (vertically) down.
+We recommend that during the data collection Legs of your missions, the camera be pointing downwards.

-The thermal camera can detect objects under some depth of foliage (depending on density of foliage, temperature of animal, etc).
+The thermal camera can detect objects under some depth of foliage (depending on density of foliage, temperature of animal, ambient temperature, etc).
-A straight down orientation minimises the depth of foliage between the thermal camera and the ground.
+A downwards orientation minimises the depth of foliage between the thermal camera and the animal, and increases detection rates.

+You can use a straight-down camera angle (aka 90 degrees down angle).
+If your thermal camera has "vertical field of vision" (VFOV) of say 20 degrees, then using a camera down angle of 80 degrees means the thermal video can see 80 +/- 10 degrees.
+That is the video covers 70 to 90 degrees.

+In all cases, record the "down angle" you used as SkyComb Analyst (currently) needs you to tell it this figure (as it is not stored in the Flight Log).

-This camera angle gives the best accuracy when SkyComb Analyst is calculating the height of detected objects above ground.
+A strongly "down" camera angle increases the accuracy of the height above ground of the detected objects calculated by SkyComb Analyst.

 ## Test your programmed flight paths